This is a complete guide to Cyprus Investment in 2021.

 The real estate landscape of Cyprus is ripe with investments, and the housing sectors continue to dominate the ecosystem.
-Under the lucrative investor citizenship scheme, introduced in 2015, Cyprus has welcomed immense growth in its residential real estate sector.
+Under the a lucrative investor citizenship scheme introduced in 2015, Cyprus has welcomed immense growth in its residential real estate sector.
 In 2018, the residential construction activity on the island increased by a striking 37.7%.

 The real estate industry is a major contributor to the Cypriot economy, and aside from investments, it has also created a wide pool for employment opportunities for the construction and other sectors.
-In recent years, the island has welcomed an increased demand for high-end apartments, luxury villas, residential schemes and modern neighborhoods.
+In recent years, the island has welcomed an increased demand for high-end apartments, luxury villas, residential complexes and modern neighborhoods.
 Much of this demand is tied with foreign investment and the tourism industry.

 Purchasing a property in Cyprus comes with a wide array of advantages and tax exemptions for local and foreign investors.
 The economic climate encourages home-ownership, and aside from the sales price, there are several other costs that buyers need to take into account.